epfl-lara/leon/doc/gettingstarted.rst

 To build Leon, you will need, the following:

-* Java Runtime Environment, from Oracle, e.g. Version 7 Update 5 (to run sbt and scala)
+* a 1.7 Java Development Kit, from Oracle (to run sbt and scala)
-* Scala, from Typesafe, e.g. version 2.11.5
-* sbt, at least version 0.13.1 (to build Leon)
+* sbt, at least version 0.13.X (to build Leon)
-* a recent GLIBC3 or later, works with e.g. ``apt-get`` (for Z3)
-* GNU Multiprecision library, e.g. gmp3, works with e.g. ``apt-get`` (for Z3)

-The following can be obtained from the web, but for convenience they are contained in the repository and are actually automatically handled by the default build configuration:

-* ScalaZ3 hosted on `GitHub <https://github.com/psuter/ScalaZ3/>`_
-* The `libz3 library <http://z3.codeplex.com/>`_ from microsoft

 To build, type this::

     $ sbt clean
-    $ sbt package # takes a while
+    $ sbt compile # takes about 3 minutes
     $ sbt script

 Then you can try e.g::